 Pieminister is fast becoming a British staple serving traditional pie and mash… but Bristol was the city that kicked things off!

-At this time of year, Pieminister serve their Christmas pies, which are charmingly named, such as ‘The Cracker’ (turkey, ham, cranberry, parsnip and sherry), ‘Mistle Moo’ (beef steak, bacon and port), ‘Deer Santa’ (venison, bacon, red wine and green lentil), ‘Christingle’ (honey roast parsnip, chestnut, cheddar and leek) and ‘Good Elf’ (vegan “turkey”, cranberry, port and thyme).
+At this time of year, Pieminister serves their Christmas pies, which are charmingly named, such as ‘The Cracker’ (turkey, ham, cranberry, parsnip and sherry), ‘Mistle Moo’ (beef steak, bacon and port), ‘Deer Santa’ (venison, bacon, red wine and green lentil), ‘Christingle’ (honey roast parsnip, chestnut, cheddar and leek) and ‘Good Elf’ (vegan “turkey”, cranberry, port and thyme).

-And yep… they even have gluten free versions!
+And yep… they even have gluten-free versions!
 Are you drooling yet?